Tim Wakefield, former Red Sox pitcher, dies at 57

 “It’s one thing to be an outstanding athlete; it’s another to be an extraordinary human being.
 Tim was both,” Red Sox Chairman Tom Werner said in the team’s statement.
 “I know the world was made better because he was in it.”

 Drafted by the Pittsburgh Pirates as a first baseman who set home run records in college, Wakefield converted to pitcher after mastering the knuckleball in the minor leagues.
+Wakefield played for the Watertown Pirates during his time in the minors.
 Relying on the old-timey pitch that had largely fallen into disuse, he went on to win 200 major league games, including 186 with the Red Sox — behind only Cy Young and Roger Clemens in franchise history.

 But it was his role in the Red Sox-Yankees rivalry of the early 2000s that turned Wakefield into a fan favorite whose impact went far beyond his numbers.